DearCM1/South-Island-Recipes/files/honey_and_soy_chicken.md

 ### **Preparation**

-1. Mince the garlic and ginger and mix well with all marinade ingredients, season with salt and pepper.
+1. Mince the **garlic** and **ginger** and mix well with all **marinade** ingredients, season with salt and pepper.

-2. Roughly chop the rest of the main ingredients and mix with the marinade mix.
+2. Roughly chop the rest of the **main** ingredients and mix with the marinade mix.

 3. Leave the marinade mix in fridge for 2 - 24 hours.

 ### **Cooking**

-4. Drain ingredients of marinade and add ingredients to a preheated pan to a high heat.
+4. Add the marinaded ingredients to a preheated pan to a high heat.
 Fry until cooked / water has evapourated.

 ### **Service**